 Australian metal mining company Fortescue is developing a train that will charge its battery while driving downhill through regenerative breaking.
 So it can drive all the way back with no additional energy.
 As the mining area is uphill, such a train could in theory operate without additional energy input until all the mining material (uphill) is harvested.
 When the train is loaded with metal ore, it is much heavier and contains a lot of (kinetic) energy.
 Despite friction and other energy losses the train might be able to charge its battery enough to drive all the way back uphill (now empty and much lighter) without any additional energy input.
 The same principle is already in use since 1898 at the Swiss Gornergrat Railway.
 Around 2 fully loaded downhill trains can provide enough energy for one fully loaded uphill train.
 The difference though is that the Gornergrat railway is electrified with overhead contact line wires.
 And the energy can not be stored.
 So the reccuperation system only works when the downhill- und uphill trains are driving at the same time which is usually the case.

 Canadian company hempearth has created a plane that is mainly made of hemp.
-Hemp fibres are said to be 10 times stronger than fiberglass and leaves a zero carbon footprint.
+Hemp fibres are said to be 10 times stronger than fiberglass and leave a zero carbon footprint.
 In addition, like any other plane (see link TaoClimate) it can be fueled with biofuel.
 And since this plane is all about hemp this plane of course "prefers" hemp biodiesel.

 Germany still has many railways that are not electrified with no overhead wires.
 Especially regional trains are usually fossil fueled.
 That's why Lower Saxony's regional rail transport company in 2022 introduced the world's first train that fully runs on green hydrogen.
 A fuel cell on the train's roof is turning the hydrogen into electricity which then provides the electric engine with energy.
 The hydrogen itself is produced with green electricity.
 Germany is currently ramping up its hydrogen production, logistics so they may soon replace all diesel trains with hydrogen trains.
 Germany is producing a lot of green electricity due to a lot of wind turbines and solar pannels.
 Which is why there is currently a lot of overproduction during times of low demand and all the potential electricity is wasted as the grid can only take and transport so much energy (to neighboring countries in momentarily electricity need etc.).
 So wind turbines and solar power plants have to shut down on a regular basis.
 By producing hydrogen with that excess energy through electrolysis that energy can be stored and used for hydrogen trains (and hydrogen trucks) instead.